DavidMercier/NIMS/doc/models_thin_films.rst

 ########################################################################

-Bückle proposed an expression of the composite hardness in the case of a two-layer material
+Bückle proposed an expression of the composite hardness in the case of a two-layer material with a weighted sum of the different layer hardnesses during indentation process [#Bückle_1961]_.

-that the hardness of the
-stratified material should be expressed as a weighted sum of the different layer hardnesses during deformation.
-In the case of a two-layer material, the composite hardness H, is given by:

-[#Bückle_1961]_

     .. math:: H = aH_\text{f} + bH_\text{s}
             :label: buckle_hardness